How to Decorate Using Balance and Symmetry

-What’s the difference between Balance and Symmetry?
+What’s the difference between balance and symmetry when decorating?

-Balance One side is the same ‘visual weight’ as the other, although the pieces are different from each other.
+Balance = One side is the same ‘visual weight’ as the other, although the pieces are different from each other

-- Furniture Placement / Layout
+- Furniture placement/layout

 - Accessorizing (mantel, bookcases and more…)

-- Lighting and Artwork placement
+- Lighting and artwork placement

 Darker colours carry more visual weight than lighter colours